heptarch/heptarch.github.io/drafts/will.md

 A second simplification we now lift is that coefficients $b_{vw}$ are *positive*.
 Inhibitory relations between adjacant neurons are more realistic, and modelled by negative $b_{vw}$.
 Both target sets and inhibitory relations ruin monotone submodularity; adding neurons need not help us end up in the target set, since we can easily "overshoot".
 This prevents a greedy strategy from obviously giving an good approximation.

 But how hard is this targeted cascade problem?
-[Barrett et. al. (2003)](https://www.sciencedirect.com/science/article/pii/S030439750200395X) tell us that, in general, it is $\textsf{PSPACE}$-complete, which is complexity-theoretic speak for "harder than $\textsf{NP}$".
+This is a type of dynamical system reachability problem that [Barrett et. al. (2003)](https://www.sciencedirect.com/science/article/pii/S030439750200395X) tell us is, in general, $\textsf{PSPACE}$-complete.
+This is complexity-theoretic speak for "harder than $\textsf{NP}$".

 <!--
 This is a simplification of the problem for a number of reasons; to name a few, neurons activate with nonlinear thresholds, the goal is not a large cascade but a specific basic of attraction, and connections are themselves time-dependent.